softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/platforms.md

 In this lab, you will learn how to:

-- Update the Capacitor configuration
+- Update the application's Capacitor configuration
-- Add the iOS and Android platforms
+- Add the iOS and Android platforms to the application
 - Build and run the application on both platforms
-- Update the splash screen and application icon
+- Update the application's splash screen and application icon

 ## Overview